microsoft/TypeScript-Website/packages/playground-handbook/URL Structure.md

 - `?install-plugin=npm-module` - Checks to see if there is an installed playground plugin of that name, and if not offers to install it in a modal via npm`.

 The playground will try to retain any non-compiler option setting during URL updates, this is to ensure that Playground plugins can read/write their own parameters which the Playground avoids interfering with.

+#### URL Length Limits

+It's possible to hit a URL length limit with a long enough code sample, in those cases we'd recommend looking into the [Playground plugins](..?) section which we're about to go to next.